openmrs/openmrs-module-radiology/acceptanceTest/readme.md

 Another requirement is to have a fully set up configured openmrs instance with an configured radiology module.

+# Database changes
+Running these tests will perform a clean insert on the following tables in the openmrs database:

+- encounter
+- encounter_provider
+- orders
+- test_order
+- radiology_order
+- radiology_study
+- radiology_report

 # Installation
 Open a new command line in the root folder of the acceptance tests and enter: